-Employer Identification Number (EIN) for a Sole Proprietorship
+Employer Identification Number for a Sole Proprietor

-- Note: A sole proprietor is not an employee of his/her own business.
+- You have one or more employees.
+A sole proprietor is not an employee of his own business.

 - You file pension tax returns